crypticminds/ColdStorage/README.md

 * placeHolder (optional) : The resource id of a drawable that will be displayed until the image is downloaded.
 * enableLoadingAnimation (optional) : To enable an animation like a rotating loading spinner set this to true.
 This will only work if a placeholder image has been supplied.

-  For upcoming features please check the wiki.
-Contributions for new features are welcome.

 After the image views have been annotated , bind the class where the image views are present using the method Cache.bind(objectOfClass).